jonseale44/Clarafi/browser-extension/README.md

 ## Usage

-### Basic Screenshot Capture
+### Prerequisites
+**IMPORTANT**: You must have a patient open in Clarafi before capturing screenshots.
+This ensures HIPAA compliance by linking screenshots to the correct patient record.

+### Capturing Screenshots

+1. **Open a patient in Clarafi** - Navigate to any patient's chart
-1. Click the Clarafi extension icon in your toolbar
+2. Click the Clarafi extension icon in your toolbar
-2. Choose capture mode:
+3. Choose capture mode:
+   - **Full Desktop**: For capturing entire EMR windows
+   - **Area Selection**: For capturing specific regions
+4. Select what to capture:
-   - **Current Tab**: Captures the active browser tab
+   - For browser EMRs: The current tab is captured
-   - **Full Desktop**: Captures any application window (for desktop EMRs)
+   - For desktop EMRs: Choose the application window
-3. If using Full Desktop mode, select the window you want to capture
-4. Click and drag to select the area you want to capture
+5. For area selection: Click and drag to select the region
-5. Click "Capture Selected Area"
-6. The screenshot will automatically appear in your Clarafi patient attachments
+6. Screenshot is automatically uploaded to the patient's attachments

+### Security Features

+- Patient context verification prevents accidental PHI exposure
+- No local file downloads - everything streams directly to secure servers
+- Session-based authentication ensures only authorized users can upload
+- Automatic timeout after 30 minutes of inactivity

 ### Patient Context Detection